History of the New Orleans Saints: 2010–2011

 The Saints did not quite live up to their 2009 level of play the following season.
-Hosting the Vikings in the 2010 season opener, a much-vaunted rematch of the NFC Championship resulted in a meandering 14-9 win, the lowest-scoring victory of Sean Payton's tenure as head coach.
-After a close win in San Francisco, the Saints went 3-3 down the stretch, as Drew Brees threw several interceptions and Garrett Hartley (the hero of the 2009 postseason) missed multiple field goals that resulted in his being temporarily benched in favor of John Carney, a former Saint who had first played in the NFL back in 1988.
-The last remaining active NFL player from the 1980s booted two field goals to help New Orleans beat the 0-3 Carolina Panthers in Week 3.
+Hosting the Vikings in the 2010 season opener, a much-vaunted rematch of the NFC Championship resulted in a meandering 14–9 win, the lowest-scoring victory of Sean Payton's tenure as head coach.
+After a close win in San Francisco, the Saints went 3–3 down the stretch, as Drew Brees threw several interceptions and Garrett Hartley (the hero of the 2009 postseason) missed multiple field goals that resulted in his being temporarily benched in favor of John Carney, a former Saint who had first played in the NFL back in 1988.
+The last remaining active NFL player from the 1980s booted two field goals to help New Orleans beat the 0–3 Carolina Panthers in Week 3.
 After a loss to the Cardinals the following week, Carney quit, and the kicking position returned to Hartley.

 Overall, the Saints looked sloppy and out of form during the early season, and they suffered their worst loss when the Cleveland Browns beat them at home in Week 7.
 But after the bye week, the team got back on course and won four games in a row before losing to Baltimore in Week 15.
-A Monday night matchup with the Atlanta Falcons saw New Orleans win 17-14.
-The Saints lost to Tampa Bay 23-13 to end the regular season with a record of 11-5.
-New Orleans reached the playoffs, but had to settle for a wild card spot as division rival Atlanta had already locked up the NFC South title and the #1 seed.
-The #5-seeded Saints headed to Seattle, where their season came to a spectacular end, as the 7-9 Seahawks overpowered the defending champions 41-36.
+A Monday night matchup with the Atlanta Falcons saw New Orleans win 17–14.
+The Saints lost to Tampa Bay 23–13 to end the regular season with a record of 11–5.
+New Orleans reached the playoffs, but had to settle for a wild card spot as division rival Atlanta had already locked up the NFC South title and the No. 1 seed.
+The #5-seeded Saints headed to Seattle, where their season came to a spectacular end, as the 7–9 Seahawks overpowered the defending champions 41–36.
 The game was highlighted a 67-yard touchdown run by Marshawn Lynch, who broke several tackles on the play.